 Emerald Ash Borer

-The Minnesota Department of Agriculture recently discovered three Ash trees infested with Emerald Ash Borer in the northern portion of West St. Paul, adding it to a list of Dakota County cities dealing with the invasive pest.
+In 2016 the Minnesota Department of Agriculture discovered three Ash trees infested with Emerald Ash Borer in the northern portion of West St. Paul, adding it to a list of Dakota County cities dealing with the invasive pest.
 The City is continuing to work the the Department of Agriculture to determine an accurate scope of the infestation in West St. Paul.

 A recent public-tree inventory determined West St. Paul’s boulevard trees are comprised of 40% Ash.
 A long-term approach to preserve quality trees and replace declining Ash will be implemented.
 A variety of species will be used to replace Ash trees to minimize the possibility of a large-scale issue in the future.